How to minimise and manage workplace bullying

 • Provide access to helplines

 External helplines can provide employees with access to trained counsellors who support them if they are being bullied.
-With Benenden Healthcare for Business , from day one of joining your employees will have access to a 24/7 psychological wellbeing helpline as part of their membership.
+With Benenden Healthcare for Business , from day one of joining your employees will have access to a 24/7 mental health helpline as part of their membership.

 • Update surveys and interviews